Vizzuality/CartoDB-Tutorials/joining-data/README.md

 ## 4. Join two tables dynamically

-Finally, just a note about doing the above for a map you build on Leaflet or Google maps.
+Just a note about doing the above for a map you build on Leaflet or Google maps.
 You may not always want to write the result into table_1, instead, you may want to query live from the browser based on something the user is doing.
 In those cases, use the SELECT statements.
 If you are rendering a map with the results, you need to remember to include the_geom_webmercator is all!
 It is our hidden reprojection of the_geom that makes the final map.
 Here is the above query modified to include it,

     SELECT
         table_1.the_geom,table_1.iso_code,COUNT(*) as count, table_1.the_geom_webmercator